 Work will be completed individually, in pairs or in small groups.
-Students will receive a common grade for work done in pairs or groups, unless it is clear to the instructor, or identified by the student team prior to the due date of the project, that the balance of the work has been unfairly distributed between team members, in which case the distribution of work and grades will be discussed with the students and different grades may be assigned.
+Students will receive a common grade for work done in pairs or groups, unless it is clear to the instructor, or identified by the student team prior to the due date of the project, that there are issues with work distribution or quality or with communication among team members, in which case the issues will be discussed with the students and different grades may be assigned.